Energy Operations Division

 Brian Ballinger, Director

-The Operations & Wholesale Markets Division provides the Commission with technical expertise and recommendations on electric and natural gas operations necessary to ensure that these regulated services are provided in a safe, reliable, and efficient manner at reasonable rates.
+The Energy Operations Division provides the Commission with technical expertise and recommendations on electric and natural gas operations necessary to ensure that these regulated services are provided in a safe, reliable, and efficient manner at reasonable rates.
 The division is also responsible for electric and gas distribution infrastructure in assuring such energy services are adequate, safe, and reliable for all Michigan customers.
-Three sections comprise the Operations and Wholesale Markets Division: Electric Operations, Gas Operations, and Smart Grid.
+Six sections comprise the Energy Operations Division: Electric Operations, Gas Operations, Act 304 Reconciliations, Act 304 and Sales Forecasting, and Smart Grid.

 Fax: @ 517-284-8229